 Elite Athlete Endorsement Conversion

-When Media Exposure Doesn’t Fully Convert Into Endorsement Value
+When Media Exposure Doesn’t Maximize Endorsement Value

 As athletes become more visible through broadcasts, interviews, sponsor meetings, and public appearances, endorsement deals begin to appear.
-But whether those relationships expand — or quietly stall — is shaped by subtle signals of authentic presence that require a uniquely trained eye to recognize and resolve.
+But whether those relationships expand —

 I work in that gap.